 11. Book Vendors Early and Negotiate

-12. Enlist Help from Friends and Family
+12. Rope in your Friends and Family